Julien and Louisiana host Arkansas State - WTOP News

 Lafayette, Louisiana; Thursday, 8:30 p.m.
 EST

-BOTTOM LINE: Louisiana hosts the Arkansas State Red Wolves after Kobe Julien scored 24 points in Louisiana’s 88-79 victory against the South Alabama Jaguars.
+BOTTOM LINE: Louisiana takes on the Arkansas State Red Wolves after Kobe Julien scored 24 points in Louisiana’s 88-79 victory against the South Alabama Jaguars.

-The Ragin’ Cajuns are 5-1 on their home court.
-Louisiana has a 0-1 record in games decided by less than 4 points.
+The Ragin’ Cajuns are 5-1 in home games.
+Louisiana is 0-1 in one-possession games.

-The Red Wolves are 4-3 against Sun Belt opponents.
-Arkansas State is sixth in the Sun Belt with 24.4 defensive rebounds per game led by Dyondre Dominguez averaging 6.3.
+The Red Wolves are 4-3 in conference matchups.
+Arkansas State is ninth in the Sun Belt with 37.4 rebounds per game led by Dyondre Dominguez averaging 8.4.

-Louisiana averages 77.8 points per game, 0.7 fewer points than the 78.5 Arkansas State gives up.
-Arkansas State’s 43.6% shooting percentage from the field this season is 2.5 percentage points lower than Louisiana has allowed to its opponents (46.1%).
+Louisiana averages 8.5 made 3-pointers per game, 2.9 more made shots than the 5.6 per game Arkansas State allows.
+Arkansas State scores 5.8 more points per game (78.3) than Louisiana gives up to opponents (72.5).

-Dominguez is shooting 43.6% and averaging 13.3 points for the Red Wolves.
-Avery Felts is averaging 3.2 made 3-pointers over the last 10 games for Arkansas State.
+Dominguez is averaging 13.3 points and 8.4 rebounds for the Red Wolves.

 LAST 10 GAMES: Ragin’ Cajuns: 6-4, averaging 76.7 points, 33.0 rebounds, 13.0 assists, 8.2 steals and 3.9 blocks per game while shooting 46.5% from the field.
 Their opponents have averaged 72.6 points per game.